Aszeal/PyBer_Analysis/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Summary ##
 After analyzing all the information, I have three recommendations for the decision-makers at Pyber.
 But first, I need to address a **disparity** in the data.
 Based off of the data, it appears that the more customers use the product the **less** the Drivers make per fair.
+Laslty, there are **twice as many Urban Drivers** than there are rides.
+My three recommendations are the following:
+1. Reduce the amount of drivers so that the current driver see increased fares per ride
+2. Focus more on accumulating more rides in Rural areas
+3. Look to focus on more marketing tactics in Suburban areas to get them to use the product more.